Legality of Holocaust denial

-Laws against Holocaust denial have been proposed in many other countries (in addition to those nations that have criminalized such acts) including the United States and the United Kingdom.
-Such proposed laws have been criticised and faced opposition, most significantly from civil rights and human rights advocates who contend that such laws would violate people's established rights of freedom of speech and freedom of expression.
-Organizations representing the groups victimized during the Holocaust have generally been split in opinion about such proposed laws.
+Legislation against Holocaust denial has been proposed in many countries that do not have it in place, including the United Kingdom and the United States.
+However, the proposal and implementation of these laws has been criticised and met with opposition, including from a variety of civil/human rights activists, who contend that the outlawing of these acts would violate people's established rights for freedom of speech.
+Organisations representing the groups that were victimised during the Holocaust have generally been split in their opinions about anti-Nazi legislation, including that which deals with the legality of Holocaust denial.

-Some courts in the United States, Germany and the United Kingdom have taken judicial notice that the Holocaust occurred.
+Some courts in Germany, the United Kingdom and the United States have taken judicial notice that the Holocaust occurred during World War II.